Axwaizee/LocalShareHub/README.md

 node index.js
 ```
 and there you go.
 You can visit to the webpage via your local IP address or `localhost` and the port you mentioned.
-Like `IPADDRESS:PORT`: `192.168.0.7:3000` or `localhost:3000`.
+Like `IPADDRESS:PORT` for example: `192.168.0.7:3000` or `localhost:3000`.

 # Feel free to contribute to the Repository!